Ownership and License Questions

 We recommend you include a list of such references on your title page for readers’ ease of use.

-If I write a short story, can that be reprinted in an anthology later, without my permission or without any financial re-numeration for my work?
+If I write a short story, can that be reprinted in an anthology later, without my permission or without any financial remuneration for my work?